souls-syntax/Cache_Simulator/README.md

 ### 3.3 The Access Algorithm (Set-Associative Logic)

-The core engine(`accessCache`) processes  memory requests using a three-stage algorithic procedure to handle associativity and the LRU policy.
+The core engine(`accessCache`) processes  memory requests using a three-stage algorithmic procedure to handle associativity and the LRU policy.

 #### Phase 1 Hit detection.
 The system isolates the E line corresponding to the calculated set index. it iterates through it and check for a match.